MartinLundqvist/traders-of-the-league/readme.md

 ## monitor

-React front-end bootstrapped with Vite.js that just pulls some simple metrics from the gameserver to show activity.
+React front-end bootstrapped with Vite.js that allows anyone to see metrics, and administrators to administrate the game databaseses.

 ## shared